getify/You-Dont-Know-JS/up & going/ch2.md

 A `string` value is wrapped by a `String` object, a `number` can is wrapped by a `Number` object, a `boolean` is be wrapped by a `Boolean` object, etc. For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

-**Note:** For more information on JS natives and "boxing", see Chapter 3 of the *"Types & Grammar"* title of this book series.
-To better understand the prototype of an object, see Chapter 5 of the *"this & Object Prototypes"* title of this book series.
+**Note:** For more information on JS natives and "boxing", see Chapter 3 of the *Types & Grammar* title of this series.
+To better understand the prototype of an object, see Chapter 5 of the *this & Object Prototypes* title of this series.

 ### Comparing Values